Giving Voice to Family Farms

 Challenges

-Key barriers to farmers earning more money for producing soybeans with better oil:
+Key barriers to producing soybeans with more oil per bushel:

 1. Farmers naturally select soybean varieties for yields.
 Most are unaware that varieties can be selected for higher oil.